antony-jr/postmarketos-asus-z00l/README.md

  $ fastboot flash splash splash.img
  $ fastboot reboot # enjoy your postmarketOS logo.
 ```

+**IMPORTANT**: If you make your own splash.img, Please make sure you don't use more than 5 MiB which is a hard limit.

 If you want to make one yourself, See https://forum.xda-developers.com/zenfone-2-laser/general/guide-how-to-change-boot-logo-splash-t3526217